Schedule: 2026 Workshop

 2:45 – 3:45: Session 4

-1. Open Agent and Editor Q&A Panel.
+1. Open Agent and Editor Q&A Panel (Aspen/Cottonwood rooms).
 Several attending literary agents will open themselves up to open Q&A from CWW attendees.
 Bring your questions and get them answered in this popular session.

 4:00 – 5:00: Session 5